denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 Additionally, the `Docker Compose` file becomes much simpeler, only the `PGDATA` variable needs to be configured, eliminating the need to define different volume paths for each individual container.

 ## 2. Implementation in the CI/CD pipeline
-In this section I will explain how I have implemented my prototype in the existing CI/CD pipeline on `Github Actions`.
+In this section, I will explain how I implemented my prototype into the existing CI/CD pipeline on `Github Actions`.
 It will be devided into the following topics.

   - Creating/Mounting the EBS data volume
   - Adding CloudWatch metrics/alarms for the EBS data volume